Doner357/TacoMake/README.md

 The `Makefile` file allows you to configure essential paths and settings:

+Note: When assigning multiple values to the same variable in a Makefile, remember to add a backslash ( \ ) at the end of each line.

 - **Directories**:

   - `src_dir`: Directory for source files.
 This directory is where your main source code files are located.